bquast/bquast.github.io/_posts/2014-08-15-learning-R-git.md

 An easy way to start with R without having to install it is using the online tutorial [Try R by Code School](http://tryr.codeschool.com/).

-After you have completed this tutorial, have a look at the [Datacamp R tutorial](https://www.datacamp.com/).
+After you have completed this tutorial, have a look at the [Datacamp R tutorial](https://www.datacamp.com/courses/introduction-to-r).
+There is also a [companion course](https://www.datacamp.com/courses/data-analysis-and-statistical-inference_mine-cetinkaya-rundel-by-datacamp) to the [Coursera](https://www.coursera.org/) [Data Science](https://www.coursera.org/specialization/jhudatascience/1) specialisation (more on this later).

 If want try an learn something about R on the go, you might want to have a look at [R instructor](https://play.google.com/store/apps/details?id=appinventor.ai_RInstructor.R2) (Android).